adekolaolat/bods-liverpool-azure-data-engineering/guides/transformation.md

 - Create secrete name.

-- Appication Id as the DNS name
+- Appication ID as the DNS name

 - Key vault URL - Resource ID

 ## Silver Notebook Implementation
-The [silver notebook](https://github.com/adekolaolat/bods-liverpool-azure-data-engineering/blob/add-tranformation/notebooks/Silver%20Notebook.ipynb) uses PySpark to processes raw JSON data  stored in Azure Data Lake (Bronze layer), flattens it, and writes it to the Silver layer as a Delta table.
+The [silver notebook](https://github.com/adekolaolat/bods-liverpool-azure-data-engineering/blob/main/notebooks/Silver%20Notebook.ipynb) uses PySpark to processes raw JSON data  stored in Azure Data Lake (Bronze layer), flattens it, and writes it to the Silver layer as a Delta table.

 The raw data is heavily nested.

-Implementation of the [silver notebook](https://github.com/adekolaolat/bods-liverpool-azure-data-engineering/blob/add-tranformation/notebooks/Silver%20Notebook.ipynb) include :
+Implementation of the [silver notebook](https://github.com/adekolaolat/bods-liverpool-azure-data-engineering/blob/main/notebooks/Silver%20Notebook.ipynb) include :

 ### Authentication and Configuration